$0 Iowa Foster Care Quick-Start Checklist

 If the physical inspection identifies items that need correction, a provisional license may be issued with a deadline to fix them, or a reinspection appointment is scheduled.

-Phase 5: Background Check Clearances (Months 2–8)
+Phase 5: Background Check Clearances (May continue through the process)

 Background checks are almost always the longest running phase.
 Iowa's multi-layered check includes the FBI fingerprint-based national search, the Iowa DCI state check, the Iowa Central Abuse Registry, the Sex Offender Registry, and out-of-state registry checks where applicable.